 "The time has come for younger people to assume the leadership.
-There will be many ways in which I can continue to serve; in resigning I pledge my full support to the new leadership."
+There will be many ways in which I can continue to serve; in resigning I pledge my full support post in mid-June, topping incumbent Robert Utter by 145 votes, and winning over a field of four.
+Jenkins campaigned vigorously on a platform of seven key issues, several of which ings during his short stint as from Ohio State University, a member.